Tetractys1234/seed_labs/sniffspoof/README.md

 ![icmp_sent_from_host](img/icmp_sent_from_host.png)

-And the output our sniff_icmp program outputs:
+And the output our sniff_icmp program outputs only the icmp packets that were sent between the two hosts.
+The google.com pings were not intercepted by the sniff_icmp program

 ![sniff_icmp_btw2hosts](img/sniff_icmp_btw2hosts.png)